 Why people can’t restore their blogs with a backup?

-In other cases, you find yourself unable to restore your site, even, if you have a full backup of all the file.
+In other case, you find yourself unable to restore your site, even, if you have a full backup with all the file.
 This is not a normal situation, of course, but, it happened to many bloggers in the past.
-If your old hosting server was windows and the new one is Linus, you will find some issues to make things compatible with the two different languages that machines use.
+If your old hosting server was windows and the new one is Linus, you will find some issues to make things compatible for the two different languages that machines use.

 If you think that this can’t happen, then search Google for similar problems, and you will find thousands of people who lost their business at least for months because of similar issues.

-The best way to stay safe without the above issues is to save your daily backup on a different server, outside of the one used to host the website.
+The best way to stay safe without the above issues is to save your daily backup in a different server, outside the one used to host the website.
 Google Drive, Dropbox are just examples of other cloud backup services that you have to use.

 Restore your website even without a backup